gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 If your container needs access to other AWS services (for example to upload a file to S3) you would need to create and provide a role for it.
 Our app doesn't.

-We'll pick the `ecs_task_execution_role` for ECS to use.
-As mentioned earlier, since we are storing secrets in SSM, ECS needs to be able to fetch those.
-If it can't, the deployment will likely get stuck and fail.
-And if we leave it to create a role for itself (the default) it (oddly) does not realise it needs that access and so fails to add it.
+We'll pick the `ecs_task_execution_role` that we created earlier for ECS to use.
+We did that because we are storing secrets in another service.
+ECS needs to be able to fetch those.
+If it can't, the deployment will likely fail.
+And if we leave it to create an execution role for itself (the default) it does not realise it needs that access and so fails to add it.

 We'll leave the rest of the values as their defaults.

 Each container gets at least 21 GB of ephemeral storage so we don't need to enter any value to use that.

-**Important:** This particular app involves uploading files and storing them in a local drive (rather than e.g S3).
+**Important:** The Live Beats app involves uploading files and storing them in a local drive (rather than S3).
 You would want that data to persist.
-As such, you would _not_ want to leave the storage option as it is, with simple ephemeral storage, as that would be lost.
-You would click 'Add volume" to add a volume.
+As such, you would _not_ want to leave the storage option as it is by default, with ephemeral storage, as that would be lost.
+You would instead click 'Add volume" to add a volume.
 You would not want to opt for "Bind mount" either.
 As it says [in the docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_data_volumes.html?icmpid=docs_ecs_hp-task-definition);

 > Bind mounts are tied to the lifecycle of the container that uses them.
 After all of the containers that use a bind mount are stopped, such as when a task is stopped, the data is removed.